Boundary Definitions

 Comparing boundaries with your neighbour

-AGREED BOUNDARY: And if, between you, you cannot decide, from the deeds, where the boundary goes then you would be well advised to agree with each other that the deeds are unclear as to the position of your common boundary.
+AGREED BOUNDARY: If, between you, you cannot decide, from the deeds, where the boundary goes then you would be well advised to agree with each other that the deeds are unclear as to the position of your common boundary.
 Such a conclusion is actually helpful to you both.
-This is because the law allows adjoining neighbours to decide between themselves - for the purpose of clarifying the description in the deeds - exactly where the boundary runs.
+This is because the law allows adjoining neighbours to decide between themselves - for the purpose of clarifying the ambiguous description in the deeds - exactly where the boundary runs.

 Such a boundary agreement may be recorded in the form of an annotated plan, complete with a suitable memorandum that is signed by the owners of the land on each side of the boundary.
 Application may then be made to Land Registry for the boundary agreement to be noted on the register for each property (but if either property is not registered then the agreement should instead be kept with the title deeds).